To Book an Appointment

 Read This Blog For More Info: Feelings After a Heart Attack

-- Excess weight increases LDL cholesterol levels
+- Obesity: Excess weight increases bad cholesterol levels.

 Foods to Avoid with High Cholesterol